ReemaSaif/Machine-Learning-Project-SDAIA/README.md

 4. What is the quantity and quality of the data?

-*Quantity:*
+**Quantity:**
 * 17,379 rows (hourly records for 2 years)
 *  16 columns (including weather, calendar, and demand variables)

-*Quality:*
+**Quality:**
 * No missing values reported in the original dataset description.
 * Features are already normalized for temp, atemp, hum, and windspeed.
 * Categorical variables are encoded as integers (season, yr, mnth, holiday, weekday, workingday, weathersit).
 * The data is clean, consistent, and requires minimal preprocessing for modeling.

 5. What features have been engineered?

-   * is_weekend — 1 if Saturday/Sunday, else 0
+   * **is_weekend** — 1 if Saturday/Sunday, else 0
-   * is_rush_hour — 1 if the hour falls within 7–9 AM or 16–19 PM, else 0
+   * **is_rush_hour** — 1 if the hour falls within 7–9 AM or 16–19 PM, else 0
-   * season_peak — 1 if the season is fall (season = 3), else 0
+   * **season_peak** — 1 if the season is fall (season = 3), else 0
-   * temperature_bin— bin temperature into cold / mild / hot groups
+   * **temperature_bin** — bin temperature into cold / mild / hot groups

 6. Which features have the most predictive power?

-Based on the model feature importance results, the feature with the highest predictive power is:
-**is_rush_hour:** This feature has the strongest impact on the model prediction, indicating that commuting patterns are the main factor of hourly bike rental demand.
+Based on the model feature importance results, the feature with the highest predictive power is this **is_rush_hour:** This feature has the strongest impact on the model prediction, indicating that commuting patterns are the main factor of hourly bike rental demand.

 7. What is the prediction of the model, and how is the decision based on it?

 The model predicts the number of bikes rented in a given hour using inputs such as weather, season, temperature, humidity, and weekday/weekend indicators, and outputs a forecasted demand value.
 These predictions help the company decide how many bikes to deploy, how to schedule staff, and when to perform maintenance, ensuring efficient and reliable operations.

 8. What are the model’s metrics?